jackjia-ibm/license-tool/README.md

 Update the default license files located in `licenses` folder, or you can specify command line options of `--header` and/or `--standaline`.

+### My License Header Requires Year Range

+There is special macro `{year}` you can put in header license file.
+The macro will be replaced with the correct license year range when parsing that file.

+For example, if the file has existing license `Copyright abc company 2016`.
+Then if current year is 2018, then the `{years}` will be parsed to `2016, 2018`, and expected license will be `Copyright abc company 2016, 2018`.

 ### Exclude More Files/Folders

 By default, if the folder has `.gitignore`, the tool will pick up and exclude all files/folders defined there.